 Since they have a figure 8 design, each lifting strap literally stay attached to the wrists even when you try to let go.
 This feature makes it one of the most secure and reliable weight lifting straps on the market.

-- Well placed stitching should avoid pressure and rubbing
+- Well placed double stitching should avoid pressure and rubbing

 - Good choice for a powerlifter looking best durability

 - Figure 8 design allows for fewer problems with lack of grip

 - May take a few attempts to get the positioning right

 Just give yourself a few attempts with a lower barbell load to make sure you get the lifting strap position right.